Chocolate ‘N’ Toffee Rice Pudding

 - In a large saucepan, combine the milk, rice, brown sugar, butter and salt; bring to a boil over medium heat.
 Cook for 15 minutes or until thick and creamy, stirring occasionally.
 Remove from the heat; stir in vanilla.
 Cool.

 - Spoon half of the pudding into dessert dishes.
 Combine the coconut, toffee bits and chocolate chips; sprinkle half over the pudding.
 Repeat layers.
 Refrigerate until serving.
-Garnish with the whipped topping and cherries.
-Yield: 7 servings.
+Top with whipped topping and cherries.